Control-Alt-Kaboom/ControlAltKaboom/docs/AppBase_Debug.md

 # AppBase - Debug

 A set of debugging methods used for displaying variable information.
 Can output to the screen, a log file, or through the chrome-debugger.
 It can be instantiated or called as a static method.
-For the purpose of this document, examples will be given in the instantiated form.

 You can leave '::debug' commands in your code, and when the debugMode property is set to 'false', it will exit silently.
 You can also set any valid css to the debugStyle, so the output boxes render nicely for you.